UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 Up to this point, we have been creating functions and only after we have written them, we’ve tested if they work.

-Instead, programmers often use a different approach: writing tests using `assert` statements before the actual function.
-This is called Test-Driven Development (TDD).
+Some programmers use a different approach: writing tests *before* the actual function.
+This is called Test-Driven Development.

 This may seem a little counter-intuitive, but we’re creating the expectations of our function before the actual function code.

-Often we have an idea of what our function should be able to do, and what the function operation output is expected.
+Often we have an idea of what our function should be able to do, and what output is expected.

 If we write our tests before the function it helps understand exactly what code we need to write and it avoids encountering large time-consuming bugs down the line.

+Once we have a serious of tests for the function, we can put them into `assert` statements as an easy way of checking that all the tests pass.

 ---